 Homemade Mushroom Broth

-You can use this earthy broth for homemade seitan or for cooking grains: it adds a great depth of flavor to risottos, sauces, and cooked grains.
+You can use this earthy broth for cooking grains or as a rich base to a soup: it adds a great depth of flavor to risottos, sauces, and cooked grains.

 10 cups water